graphql-rust/juniper/docs/book/content/advanced/subscriptions.md

 ### Web Integration and Examples

-In the moment there is a example of subscriptions with [warp][warp], but it still in a Alpha state since the GraphQL over [WS][WS] is not fully supported yet in this implementation and in the moment is the only integration that supports it.
+Currently there is an example of subscriptions with [warp][warp], but it still in an alpha state. since the GraphQL over [WS][WS] is not fully supported yet in this implementation and in the moment is the only integration that supports it.